LarkSpur-Industries/larkspur-industries.github.io/docs/marigold-5/docs.md

 The **Marigold-5** is a synchronous step-down (buck) DC-DC converter module designed to provide a regulated 5.1V rail for FIRST Robotics Competition applications.
 It accepts a wide input voltage range (7V–18V) suitable for FRC lead-acid battery architecture and distributes power via four USB-C receptacles and one auxiliary output.

-Built around the **Texas Instruments TPS56A37**, it solves the common headache of powering coprocessors (Raspberry Pi, Orange Pi) and other devices, such as network equipment, by providing robust, high-current 5V power with secure mounting.
+Built around the **Texas Instruments TPS56A37**, it solves the common headache of powering co-processors (Raspberry Pi, Orange Pi) and other devices, such as network equipment, by providing robust, high-current 5V power with secure mounting.

 ---